 This was by far the most fun I've had working on an issue of Austin Monthly.
 The Cool Issue!
 Riffing on the BANG type on the gag gun, I drew out the cover lines in pencil and then traced in Illustrator.
 I actually wrote the "Laugh Riot!" line as place-holder copy and the editors decided to run with it!
 I guess that sort of makes me a copywriter now?
 December 2010.

-Between '06 & '07 I freelanced at Spin Magazine.
-In addition to my general duties of assisting the art department with whatever needed to get done, I was occasionally asked to add a graphic flair to feature pages.
+I cut my teeth at SPIN.
+In addition to my general duties of assisting the art department with whatever needed to get rad, I was very often asked to add a graphic flair to feature pages.
 Here's two examples.
-I added the henna patterning to the Bombay opener and created the original photo illustrations on the Essential Punk feature .

 In addition to my duties at Austin Monthly, I worked on their shelter magazine, AUSTIN HOME.
 This quarterly publication focused on that eclectic esthetic commonly found in Austin, Texas.
 Focusing on architecture, interior design, landscaping and house wares.